 Know When to Make the Call

 The first step in getting your money back is partnering with an experienced attorney who is willing to fight for you.

 You can learn more about recovering losses after a Ponzi scheme by watching Attorney Dave Meyer’s video below:

 How Can an Investment Fraud Attorney Help Me?

 Investment scam attorneys practice a narrow and specialized field of law.
-Not every lawyer has the experience necessary to help you recover damages in a real estate investment fraud case.
+Not every lawyer has the experience necessary to help you recover damages in a Ponzi scheme case.

 In deciding which law firm to hire, and to help you recover the money that has been wrongfully taken from you, it is important to consider the following:

-- The firm's experience with real estate Ponzi scheme cases.
+- The firm’s experience with Ponzi scheme cases.

-- The firm's available resources to help you win your case.
+- The firm’s available resources to help you pursue your case.

 - The reputation of the firm.

 For Ponzi scheme victims, an experienced investment fraud lawyer is able to: